CLIP-VG: Self-paced Curriculum Adapting of CLIP for Visual Grounding

 Since the proposed self-paced adapting algorithm does not depend on the specific form or quality of the pseudo-labels, it can be flexibly extended to access multiple sources of pseudo-labels.
 Using multiple sources of pseudo-labels will increase the diversity of language taxonomy and match patterns, as well as the richness of contextual semantics, thus improving the generalization ability of the visual grounding model.
 In real scenarios, obtaining multiple sources of pseudo-language labels from various vision and language contexts is not difficult (\eg, large-scale corpus, visual question answering, image captioning, scene graph generation, visual language navigation, \etc).
 We will introduce the details of how to obtain multiple sources of pseudo-language labels in \cref{4.1detail}.

-With considered multi-source pseudo-labels, the impact of unreliable data will be more serious.
-Besides, the issue also cannot be solved effortlessly due to the distribution discrepancy of language taxonomy among different label sources.
-Therefore, based on SSA, we further propose a Multi-source self-paced Adapting (MSA) as shown in \cref{fig:fig4} and Algorithm 2.
+The impact of unreliable data will be more severe with the inclusion of multi-source pseudo-labels.
+Moreover, resolving this issue is not easy due to the distribution discrepancy in language taxonomy among different label sources.
+Therefore, we propose Multi-source self-paced Adapting (MSA) based on SSA, as depicted in \cref{fig:fig4} and Algorithm 2.

 \textbf{Pseudo-Label Source Selection.} Before the execution of MSA, we need to decide which label source to be used for adapt training.
-We propose to compute \textit{\textbf{the average number of entities per expression}} in each label source as the difficulty criterion in source level, which can be used to sort the label sources from simple to complex.
+We propose to compute \textit{\textbf{the average number of entities per expression}} in each label source as the difficulty criterion at source level, which can be used to sort the label sources from simple to complex.
 We assume that the selected data source is $\mathcal{S}_{j^*}$ in the current MSA step.
 Then, we can gradually consider one label source from simple to complex for learning the grounding model in each step of the MSA.

 \textbf{Reliability Measurer Selection.} Reliability measures learned from different pseudo sources exhibit divergent discriminative abilities for a given source.
 As introduced in \cref{3.3_reliability}, we can obtain multiple Reliability (\textit{i.e.}, $\{\mathscr{R}_{ij^*}\}_{i=1}^n$) for the data source $\mathcal{S}_{j^*}$ obtained by different Reliability Measurers.
 Therefore, we need to select an optimal Reliability Measurer for sampling pseudo-labels from the data source used in the current MSA step.